cs4rl/guide/README.md

 stated. <https://creativecommons.org/licenses/by-sa/4.0/> \| Publication:
 <https://github.com/CitSci-WG/guide>.

 Imprint: Responsible for the content of the domain https://github.com/CitSci-WG/guide/ - Simon Worthington (LIBER CSWG Secretary), Lausitzer Platz 10, 10997 Berlin, Germany.
-E-mail: simon.worthington AT tib.eu | Internet: [https://libereurope.eu/working-group/liber-citizen-science-working-group/](https://libereurope.eu/working-group/liber-citizen-science-working-group/).
+E-mail: simon.worthington AT tib.ee - Internet: [https://libereurope.eu/working-group/liber-citizen-science-working-group/](https://libereurope.eu/working-group/liber-citizen-science-working-group/).
 The respective authors are responsible for the content of their posts.

 Data protection: No data trackers are used on this site and no personal information is stored.
 Version 1.0, 25 Jan 2021.